 Bus connections are available to bring tourists to their local hostels or hotels from the nearby towns of Pollensa, Alcudia, and Palma, and car rentals are also recommended for travelers looking to explore the coastline more extensively.
 The nearest airport is Son Sant Joan International Airport, located in Palma.

-Written by local enthusiast for Mallorca Island hostels
+Written by Travel Expert Mallorca Island

 Erin